tensorflow/java/CONTRIBUTING.md

 To build for GPU, pass `-Djavacpp.platform.extension=-gpu` to maven.
 By default, the CI options are used for the bazel build, see the above section for more info.
 If you add `bazelrc` files, make sure the `TF_CUDA_COMPUTE_CAPABILITIES` value in them matches the value set elsewhere, as it will take precedence if present.

+### Apple Silicon

+The TensorFlow Java project relies on [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) to build and distribute the native binaries for TensorFlow.
+Unfortunately at the moment, GitHub Actions still does not support runners with a
+Apple Silicon chip (such as M1).
+Therefore, we cannot distribute the binaries for this platform, so they must be compiled and installed locally on such systems.

+Please follow the present [procedure](CONTRIBUTING.md#building) for building TensorFlow Java from sources.

+:warning: As of 12-16-2022, TensorFlow fails to build on XCode command line tools version 14+.
+If you have such version installed, it might be necessary to downgrade it to a [previous version](https://developer.apple.com/download/all/?q=Xcode), like 13.4.1.

 ## Running Tests